BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 1:00pm – 3:00pm Workshop led by Jen Hancock, VP of Collaborative Construction, Chandos Construction (*note that the afternoon session is on a first-come first serve basis, sign up available at 9:30am at the event)

-The afternoon session will include a hands-on workshop that focuses on aligning values among stakeholders that work on construction sites.
-This workshop will be interactive, featuring breakout groups, discussion presentations, and the ultimate goal of generating a tangible set of values to take away.
+The afternoon session included a hands-on workshop that focused on aligning values among stakeholders that work on construction sites.
+This workshop was interactive, featuring breakout groups, discussion presentations, and the ultimate goal of generating a tangible set of values to take away.

 BEAT is a volunteer-run organization made up of architects, designers, leaders, and entrepreneurs creating opportunities for community-building, advocacy, networking, and mentorship.